EA on a Page Primer & Modelling Guide — Evidence-Based EA Practice with Linked.Archi¶

 - EA Frameworks Compared — Broader comparison across TOGAF, Zachman, EA on a Page, and others

-- Zachman Primer & Modeling Guide — The companion framework primer
+- Zachman Primer & Modelling Guide — The companion framework primer

-- TOGAF Primer & Modeling Guide — TOGAF framework primer
+- TOGAF Primer & Modelling Guide — TOGAF framework primer

 References¶